01 – Fidel Castro completes 30 years in power in Cuba.

 14 – Iranian Muslim leader Ayatollah Khomeini issues a fatwa ordering the death of British writer Salman Rushdie for alleged blasphemy in his novel Satanic Verses.

-15 – Soviet troops withdraw from Afghanistan, nine years after they swept into the country.
+15 – Soviet troops complete their withdrawal from Afghanistan, nine years after they swept into the country.
 A convoy of Soviet armoured vehicles travels the 260-mile (418km) journey to the USSR border while other soldiers leave aboard an Ilyushin 76 transport aircraft.

-17 – British police confirm the Lockerbie air crash was caused by a bomb hidden in a radio-cassette player.
+17 – British police confirm the Lockerbie air crash on 21 December 1988 was caused by a bomb hidden in a radio-cassette player.

 21 – Indian tribal leaders gather in the Amazon town of Altamira in a campaign to stop a hydroelectric dam project which will further deplete the Amazon rainforest.

-25 – Mike Tyson retains his world heavyweight title, stopping Briton Frank Bruno in the fifth round in Las Vegas.
+25 – Mike Tyson retains his world heavyweight title, stopping British challenger Frank Bruno in the fifth round at the Las Vegas Hilton.

 01 – Australian Pensioner Gwendolin Mitchelhill is the first victim of Sydney’s ‘Granny Killer‘.
 Six elderly women are murdered over a 13 month period at Mosman on Sydney’s North Shore.